cpiber/NebulaEnhance/README.md

 The most recent releases are available [here](https://github.com/cpiber/NebulaEnhance/releases).

 Please be aware that both Mozilla and Google need to verify my changes before making them visible in the stores.
-Especially for the Chrome Webstore this takes time.

 # Features